What is Agile Software Development and How is it Essential?

 Seven percent of Agile practices are conducted by government agencies, where they improve interdepartmental collaboration, enhance public services and accelerate policy changes.
 Another five percent occurs in industrial manufacturing, typically by combining them with lean manufacturing principles to reduce waste and improve responsiveness.
 Five percent of Agile practices also occur in insurance to process claims, refine product offerings and deliver digital solutions faster.

-Figure 2: Agile Software Development Cycle
+Agile Software Development Cycle

 The phases of the Agile development cycle shown above don’t need to be completed in succession.
 In practice, these phases often occur in parallel.

+The requirements analysis phase involves gathering information on who will use the product and how they’ll use it.
 Requirements must be detailed, quantifiable and relevant, so this phase typically consists of many meetings between the development team, managers, users and other stakeholders.

 The goal of the planning phase is to break the proposed software into smaller pieces called features.
 The development team will then prioritize the features and assign them to an iteration.